-SEMA News: What is the most popular category of modifications among your retail customers and enthusiasts?
+SEMA News: What is the most popular product being installed among retail customers and enthusiasts in your region?

-SN: How has the market changed in the last two years?
+SN: How has the market changed over the past two years?

-SN: Please describe your typical customer and how much enthusiasts spend on average?
+SN: Who are your typical customers?
+How much are enthusiasts spending on average?

-SN: What are the most modified vehicles in your installation center?
+SN: What are the most frequently modified vehicles in your installation center?

 SN: Are you looking for new products?
-If so, what are the products your company is looking to import into China?
+If so, what is your company looking to import into China?

-SN: What suggestions do you have for SEMA-member companies looking to sell into China?
+SN: What kind of suggestions do you have for our member companies that are looking to sell into China?